Adventure vacations in the Pamirs

 |Tour duration:||8 days / 7 nights|

-Lenin Peak area provides a lot of recreational opportunities for those who want to stay in the Pamirs - perhaps with their children (recommended age - 8 and higher) during summer holidays - without climbing the mountain.
-It is where you can enjoy majestic alpine landscapes with fabulous lakes, amazingly clean mountain air, easy trail hiking, as well as meeting the local Pamiri people and getting familiar with everyday life of nomads.
-All these activities are possible in the vicinity of a comfortable yurt camp on Edelweiss Meadow (3,600 m) at the foot of the giant snowcapped mountain Lenin Peak (7,134 m).
+Lenin Peak area provides a lot ofopportunities for adventure tours and those who want to stay in the Pamirs - perhaps with their children (recommended age - 8 and higher) during summer holidays - without climbing the mountain.
+It is where you can enjoy majestic alpine landscapes with fabulous lakes and , amazingly clean mountain air, easy mountain hiking and walking trails, as well as meeting the local Pamiri people and getting familiar with everyday life of nomads.
+All these adventure activities are possible in the vicinity of a comfortable yurt camp on Edelweiss Meadow (3,600 m) at the foot of the giant snowcapped mountain Lenin Peak (7,134 m).

 You can also play volleyball, take part in fascinating master classes or relax in a sauna in the camp, as well as sample the delicious traditional Kyrgyz cuisine.
 You may want to hike up to the top of one of the nearest hills to enjoy the breathtaking view of Alay Valley, or to Yurt Camp 1 (4,400 m) where climbers from many countries set out on their Lenin Peak conquests.